 Student Consent for Release of Information to Authorized Third Parties - Read and sign Consent, License and Release - Read and Sign Confidentiality, Safe Environment and Fiction Contract for Nursing Simulation - Read and sign Student Data Sheet - Please remember to put your local Penn State address.
 PA Child Abuse History Clearance and the Criminal Background Check - Complete according to guidelines provided on the American DataBank website Personal Health Insurance Card - Upload front and back of card Drug Test - Upload your results COVID-19 Vaccination Card - Upload front and back of card Upload all completed documents to your American DataBank account by May 1st.
 Make and keep a copy of all documentation for your own records.
 The Ross and Carol Nese College of Nursing (Nese CON) is not able to provide copies to you now or in the future.
 MAY 1st: COMPLIANCE DEADLINE All forms must be completed and uploaded to your American DataBank account at this time American DataBank will send you an email if any requirement is not completed by the deadline.
 The Nursing Office will send you an email when requirements are verified.
 Keep a copy of all documents for your records, both at home and at school.
 PLEASE NOTE: The Nese CON does not retain copies of your documents.
-EARI LY IN FALL SEMESTER: snecifi Receive a flu vaccination during the current flu shot season by the deadline (campus ic).
+TEASE NOTE.
+The Nese CON does not retain copies of your documents.
+EARL Y IN FALL SEMESTER: Receive a flu vaccination during the current flu shot season by the deadline (campus c).
 Scan and upload vaccination documentation or obtain a signed Declination Waiver from ealthcare provider.